Afro-Paraguayans: Demography

 Although according to official estimates, the Afro-Paraguayan population accounts for 2% of the total population, the Afro Paraguayan Association Kamba Cuá, supported by the Department of Statistics, Surveys and Censuses (Dgeec) and the U.S. and state IAF, estimated the number of Afro-Paraguayan people at only 8,013, equivalent to 0.13 percent of the 6.1 million inhabitants of Paraguay.
 This census indicates specifically that there are 422 people in Kamba Cua, 385 people in Kamba Kokué, and more than 7,000 people in Emboscada: 2,686 in urban areas and 4,524 in rural areas and 58% of the total population are of African descent.
 So, of the total of African descent, 5.6 percent live in Kamba Cuá, 4.9 percent in Kamba Kokue and 89.5 percent in Emboscada.

 The census also shows that they are virtually matched for sex and they have a predominantly young population: 63% at that time was under 30 years old.
-All those of African descent speak Guarani, like the rest of the Paraguayans.
+All those of African descent speak Guarani, like the vasty majority of Paraguayans.
 The illiteracy rate stands at 7.4%, and of that percentage, 58% are women.
 The number of people who have come to attend the first through to sixth grade accounted for 60% and those who have reached university level only 1%.

 Note that the results are unofficial and incomplete since the census did not reach all residents, especially in Emboscada; additionally, some residents surveyed did not self-identify as being of African descent, separate from other groupings of Afro-Paraguayans and individuals of African descent throughout the country that were not included in the census.